Note: this replaces the original PAS 2030 scheme update technical bulletin dated 21 May 2025 and the 30 June 2025 update

 2.1.2 It has been agreed via the Ofgem Roundtable meeting that CBs will not enable an installer to hold certification for the same EEM with more than one CB.
 Therefore, CBs are required to have in place measures to ensure they do not certify installers that already hold certification by another CB for the same EEM.
 An agreed process to ensure suitable cooperation and that actions are taken is being established.
 CBs are required to ensure that they implement this agreed process to prevent dual certification of installers.

-2.1.3 CBs can consider requests by an installer to transfer its certification from one CB to another.
-Where such requests are considered, the CB shall have in place procedures for the exchange of information with the previous CB to ensure a full risk evaluation can be undertaken.
+2.1.3 Where CBs are accepting new applications from existing registered installers or transfers from an installer to move its certification from one CB to another, (either through an organised “CB to CB transfer” or where, of their own volition, an installer leaves one CB and applies to another); The CB shall have in place procedures for the exchange of relevant information with the previous CB to ensure a full risk evaluation can be undertaken.
 Information requested shall include, but not be limited to:

 - Details of applications submitted to other CBs